casudo/life-stats-movies/README.md

 ## Step 1: Preparation

-Fill in all the constants in the Python script and make sure that the sheets / rows / columns exist in your Excel file.
+Copy the `env.example` file to `.env` and adjust the constants as needed.
+Make sure that the sheets / rows / columns exist in your Excel file.
 The list of movies you've watched can be sorted but it's not mandatory.

 ## Step 2: Run the script